Metabo 12V Drill Powermaxx BS 12 BL Q Drill Review

 The Bottom Line

-This Metabo 12V drill doesn’t really have a chink in its armor.
+This Metabo 12V drill doesn’t have a chink in its armor.
 The Powermaxx BS 12 BL Q’s performance is excellent and it’s one of the only 12V systems we’ve seen using an advanced battery system.
 It has the best feature set of any of the 12V drills we tested, including Metabo’s Quick interchangeable head system.
 All that and it’s still a relatively light and compact drill.
-Like most of the Metabo lineup, it doesn’t come cheap, but its build quality is top notch.
+Like most of the Metabo lineup, it doesn’t come cheap, but its build quality is top-notch.

 Metabo 12V Drill Specs